morawskiOZ/crypto-portfolio-monitor/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Running docker on server with custom envs and in detached mode
-The simplest way to run this monitor is to build docker image out of it with Go binary and run it on any infrastructure (AWS, Hetzner, Your mom's laptop)
+The simplest way to run this monitor is to build docker image out of it with Go binary and run it on any infrastructure (AWS, Hetzner, Your mom's laptop).
+Take a look at github action config of this repo to see how I did it.
 ```
 docker run -e EMAIL_PASS="" -e EMAIL_LOGIN="" -e EMAIL_RECIPIENT="" -e KEY="" -e SECRET="" -d dockerTagOrID
 ```